iov-one/docs/docs/weave/tutorial/11-cron.md

 ### Scheduler

-[Scheduler interface](https://github.com/iov-one/weave/blob/master/cron.go#L43-L55) defines an API to schedule a task for a time in future with the conditions that are eligible to execute the tasks.
+[Scheduler interface](https://github.com/iov-one/weave/blob/master/cron.go#L43-L55) defines an API to schedule a task for a time in the future with the conditions that are eligible to execute the tasks.

 ```go